jaspereb/UR5_With_ROS_Moveit_Tutorial/README.md

 `<arg name="stopped_controllers" default="vel_based_pos_traj_controller joint_group_vel_controller"/>`
 `<arg name="limited" default="true"/>`

 This will now launch the position controller by default, with limited joint angles so that moveit! planning works.
 You also need to add the position controller to the list of moveit! controllers.
-Replace the `controllers.yaml` file in `catkin_ws/src/universal_robot/ur5_moveit_config/config` with the one from this repository.
+Replace the `controllers.yaml` file in `catkin_ws/src/universal_robot/ur5_moveit_config/config` with the one from this repository in the `ros_control/controller.yaml` location.
 If using UR10 / UR3 make sure the alter the correct controllers file.

 ## Launching with ros_control
 To actually control the arm once you have made the above changes you need to establish a connection, enable the motors, launch the driver, launch the planner and finally launch Rviz.
 To do this: